crowbar-archive/crowbar-utils/vagrant_crowbar/readme.md

           use to get DHCP IP addresses.
         3 and vagrant comes up with it's own private IP for your box.
   * Ensure that the shared folders you're planning on using exist on the Host OS.
+    * Ensure that your shared folders have open write permissions so the build box can write into them.
+0777
   * Drop the ISO of the OSes you're planning to build with into the ISO library.

 Make It So